zvada/technology/docs/software/markdown-migration.md

 Reviewing pull requests
 -----------------------

 To review pull requests, `cd` into the dir containing your git repository, check out the requester's branch, and start a local `mkdocs` server.
-For example, here's an example checking out Brian's `cut-sw-release` branch of the technology repository:
+Here's an example checking out Brian's `cut-sw-release` branch of the technology repository:

 ```console
 # Add the requester's repo as a remote if you haven't already